werf/werf/docs/pages_en/reference/cheat_sheet.md

 You can create a pipeline tailored to your needs using the commands below.

-Running most of the commands will first cause the missing images to be rebuilt.
-You can skip the rebuild by using the `--skip-build` flag.
-Make sure that the necessary images are built beforehand using the `werf build` command.
+Running most commands will first check for images in the specified repo.
+Build instructions will run for missing images.
+For some scenarios, e.g. running tests in CI system, it is more convenient to use `werf build` to build images first and then strictly use the same images on other steps with flag `--require-built-images`.
+The step command will exit with an error in case of missing images.

 ### Integrating with a CI system (GitLab and GitHub-based workflows are currently supported)